adriennn/lora/README.md

 ## Backend
 If you are serving your app online, you will need to configure your web server to proxy requests to nodejs and sockets.io to listen to live rpc calls.

-## TODO
+## Improvements

-- change all verbs to nouns in the private api
 - allow programmation of several devices at the same time
-- rewrite promises with `await` where applicable
-- put middlewares and controllers in their own folder and rename to index.js to load them with require(./path/to/folder)
 - Move controllers to /controllers
 - Make db get
-- Make token auth
+- Make simple token auth
 - migrate data from file to mongo
 - put legend and labels on graphs